-With the end of Jennifer's time on "Friends" looming, the actress told The Guardian she was ready to have a baby with her husband of nearly four years.
+With the end of Jennifer's time on Friends looming, the actress told The Guardian she was ready to have a baby with her husband of nearly four years.
 "It's time.
 It's time.
 You know, I think you can work with a baby, I think you can work pregnant, I think you can do all of it.
 So I'm just truly looking forward to slowing down," she said at the time.

 May 2004: Mr. and Mrs. Smith

-Despite Jen's baby fever earlier in the year, by May 2004 cheating rumors between Brad and his Mr. and Mrs. Smith costar Angelina Jolie began to swirl.
+Despite Jen's baby fever three months prior, by May 2004 cheating rumors between Brad and his Mr. and Mrs. Smith costar Angelina Jolie began to swirl.
 In 2006, Jolie recounted to Vogue how she and Brad began to fall in love on-set of the film, saying, “Because of the film, we ended up being brought together to do all these crazy things, and I think we found this strange friendship and partnership that kind of just suddenly happened.
 I think a few months in I realized, ‘God, I can’t wait to get to work.’ … Anything we had to do with each other, we just found a lot of joy in it together and a lot of real teamwork.
 We just became kind of a pair.
 It took until, really, the end of the shoot for us, I think, to realize that it might mean something more than we’d earlier allowed ourselves to believe.
 And both knowing that the reality of that was a big thing, something that was going to take a lot of serious consideration.”

 January 7, 2005: An Unfortunate Separation

-After a nearly 5-year marriage and seven-year relationship, Brad and Jennifer announced their split to People on January 24, 2005.
+After a nearly five-year marriage and seven-year relationship, Brad and Jennifer announced their split to People on January 24, 2005.
 The statement read: “We would like to announce that after seven years together we have decided to formally separate.
 For those who follow these sorts of things, we would like to explain that our separation is not the result of any of the speculation reported by the tabloid media.
 This decision is the result of much thoughtful consideration.
 We happily remain committed and caring friends with great love and admiration for one another.
 We ask in advance for your kindness and sensitivity in the coming months.”

 March 25, 2005: Filing the Paperwork